rgripper/webcomponent-esbuild/post.md

 TODO: lit-component by Polimer project
 TODO: StencilJS

-TODO: decorators - they awent thro a total rewrite and the lattest Stage 2 proposal is very different from previous and sot supported by Babel and Typescript yet (I think everyone is waiting for Stage 3).
+I thought of a few neat decorators for attribute/property wiring.
+Sadly the latest version of [decorator proposal](https://github.com/tc39/proposal-decorators) is a total rewrite and is not yet supported by either Babel or Typescript.

 ## What's the topic